 Other space actors

 Space activities are a generic term for human activities in space, usually defined as all activities occurring more than 100 kilometres from Earth.
-There are 11 space states, i.e. countries that have launched their own satellites into orbit with their own launchers.
-About 30 countries already have their own satellites in space.
+There are 11 space states, which means countries that have launched their own satellites into orbit using their own launchers.
+Additionally, about 30 countries have their own satellites in space.
+In 2024, there were nearly 80 different government space agencies worldwide, including more than 70 national space agencies and several international organizations.

 France